dtcenter/METexpress/docs/Users_Guide/metadata.rst

 mats_metadata, and store the metadata within it.
 The scripts will never write to any other location.

-The metadata scripts are written in python3, and require a number of python modules, including pymysql, abc.abstractmethod, urllib.request, traceback, ssl, getopt, and json, which may need to be added to the python environment with a package manager.
+The metadata scripts are written in Python 3, and require a number of Python modules, including pymysql, abc.abstractmethod, urllib.request, traceback, ssl, getopt, and json, which may need to be added to the Python environment with a package manager.

 **To run the metadata scripts for the first time:**